Sustainability is a hot topic, and we see a lot of jargon thrown around by companies claiming to be “green”. But what does it even mean?

 PLA is a compostable plastic made from plant-based materials — most commonly cornstarch.

-PLA is used to create products such as food containers, cups, trays, utensils and cutlery and can be used to produce biodegradable fabrics for clothing.
+PLA is used to create products such as food containers, cups, trays, utensils, and cutlery, and can be used to produce biodegradable fabrics for clothing.

 Rewilding